Fractional Edge Reconstruction in Integer Quantum Hall Phases

-\textit{Neutral modes.---} Consider the fractional reconstruction of Fig.~1(b).
-Labelling the outermost channel as $1$ and the innermost edge as $3$ [cf. Fig.~4(a)], the low energy dynamics of the three modes is described by three chiral bosonic fields $\phi_j$ ($j = 1,2,3$) satisfying the Kac-Moody algebra, $[\phi_{j_1} (x), \phi_{j_2} (x')] = i \pi \big[ K^{-1} \big]_{j_1 , j_2} \text{sgn}(x - x')$, where the $K$-matrix is diagonal with $K_{1,1} = 3, K_{2,2} = -3, K_{3,3} = 1$.
-The inner two modes are counter-propagating charge modes of $\nu = 1$ and $\nu = 1/3$ type.
+\textit{Neutral modes.} Consider the fractional reconstruction of Fig.~1(b).
+Labeling the outermost channel as $1$ and the innermost edge as $3$ [cf. Fig.~4(a)], the low energy dynamics of the three modes is described by three chiral bosonic fields $\phi_j$ ($j = 1,2,3$) satisfying the Kac-Moody algebra, $[\phi_{j_1} (x), \phi_{j_2} (x')] = i \pi \big[ K^{-1} \big]_{j_1 , j_2} \text{sgn}(x - x')$, where the $K$ matrix is diagonal with $K_{1,1} = 3, K_{2,2} = -3, K_{3,3} = 1$.
+The inner two modes are counterpropagating charge modes of $\nu = 1$ and $\nu = 1/3$ type.
 This is precisely the edge structure of the hole-conjugate $\nu = 2/3$ FQH state.
-In the presence of disorder-induced backscattering and interactions the two charge modes can hybridize [Fig.~4(a)], resulting in a downstream charged mode $\phi_{c}$ and an upstream neutral mode $\phi_{n} $, which are effectively decoupled at low energies~\cite{KFP1994}.
-The new $K$ matrix is diagonal with $K_{1,1} = 3, K_{c, c} = 1, K_{n, n} = -1$.
+Since $L_{S}$ is typically small~\cite{fnoteLs}, in the presence of disorder-induced backscattering and interactions the two charge modes can hybridize [Fig.~4(a)], resulting in a downstream charged mode $\phi_{c}$ and an upstream neutral mode $\phi_{n} $, which are effectively decoupled at low energies~\cite{KFP1994}.
+This $K$ matrix is diagonal with $K_{1,1} = 3, K_{c, c} = 1, K_{n, n} = -1$.
 We note that here the outermost mode ($\phi_1$) is kept untouched (cf. Fig.~4).

 The experimental consequences of this emergent neutral mode are similar to the neutral modes in hole-conjugate states.
-For instance, it can lead to an upstream thermal current, which was reported in~\cite{Yacoby2012}, accompanied by an upstream shot noise (see below)~\cite{Sabo2017,Spanslatt2019}.
-The presence of the neutral mode can also hinder observation of interference effects in Mach-Zehnder setups~\cite{Moshe_PRL_2016} as reported in~\cite{Heiblum2019}.
+For instance, it can lead to an upstream thermal current, which was reported in Ref.~\cite{Yacoby2012}, accompanied by an upstream shot noise (see below)~\cite{Sabo2017,Spanslatt2019}.
+The presence of the neutral mode can also hinder observation of interference effects in Mach-Zehnder setups~\cite{Moshe_PRL_2016} as reported in Ref.~\cite{Heiblum2019}.